jedi4ever/veewee/doc/installation.md

 Ok, now that we have RVM installed, you can now install Veewee.

-TODO ct 2013-02-4 Also see requirements.md
+TODO ct 2013-02-4 Merge this with [requirements.md](requirements.md)?

 ## Install

-These instructions need to be bulked out more, but for now, here is a basic guide to installing Veewee from source.
+These instructions need to be bulked out more, but for now, here is a basic guide to installing Veewee.

+The Veewee project is moving quickly and the Rubygem might be outdated.
+We recommend installing Veewee from source.

 __as a gem__